Child Magazine is a positive, grounded, open-minded, subscriber-supported digital

 especially affect the health of pregnant women and infants,

-connecting young children to Nature, natural childhood remedies, natural
+connecting young children with Nature, natural childhood remedies, natural

 family fun and play, non-competitive games, holistic grandparenting,